 Legendary economist Thomas Sowell wrote that “the purpose of education is to give the student the intellectual tools to analyze, whether verbally or numerically, and to reach conclusions based on logic and evidence.”

 If you have recently stepped foot inside any classroom – primary, secondary, or university – you discover that this is not the case; independent thought is abandoned and groupthink is encouraged.
 Should you dare use one of the most powerful forces in the universe today – your mind – then you are shunned by your professors and peers.
 If you make the mistake of reaching a politically incorrect conclusion using logic and evidence, you will be cast out by the outrage mob.
 That’s not an education, that’s “a boot stamping on a human face—for ever.”

 Do you think American human capital is diminishing?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com